yanivle/yanivle.github.io/_posts/2020-04-10-spatial-partitions.md

 And here is the same space after we added several such hyperplanes:

 {% include image.html url="/assets/images/posts/spatial_partitions/points_with_hyperplanes.png" %}

+For simplicity, we will only deal with _axis-aligned_ hyperplanes, i.e. hyperplanes that are orthogonal to one of the axes, as in the example above.

 Note that the above diagram represents a possible *k*-d tree in $$R^2$$, where if a hyperplane is the child of another, we only draw the part of it until it intersects its parent.
 This specific diagram defines a single *k*-d tree, as detailed in this diagram: